Active Minds: Programs

-National Chapter Network

-Active Minds is powered by more than 600 student-led chapters, both across the United States and internationally.
-Each year, thousands of students join an Active Minds chapter as passionate advocates, stigma fighters, and educators for mental health.
+Active Minds has over 600 student-led chapters, both across the United States and elsewhere.
+Each year, thousands of students join an Active Minds chapter as advocates, stigma fighters, and educators for mental health.

-Campus Policy Change

-Transform Your Campus® is an Active Minds program for student leaders featuring guides on how to implement advocacy campaigns on campuses.
-Current campaign initiatives include adding mental health crisis numbers to student IDs, improving campus leave of absence policies, and reducing the rate of deaths by suicide by limiting access to fatal methods.
+Transform Your Campus is an Active Minds program for student leaders featuring guides on how to implement advocacy campaigns on campuses.
+Campaign initiatives include adding mental health crisis numbers to student IDs, improving campus leave of absence policies, and reducing the rate of deaths by suicide by limiting access to fatal methods.

-K-12 Initiatives

 Active Minds K-12 initiatives aim to mobilize and empower youth and young adults to change the conversation about mental health and engage in proven peer-to-peer approaches in their schools.
 These initiatives include the Active Minds Mental Health Advocacy Academy, the Your Voice is Your Power campaign, and K-12-specific mental health resources.

-National Conference

-Presented since 2004, this highly anticipated annual event brings together hundreds of young adults and mental health leaders; campus and school professionals; government, foundation, and corporate representatives from across the country to share ideas and advance knowledge about mental health education, advocacy, and awareness.
+Since 2004, a national conference brings together young adults and mental health leaders; campus and school professionals; government, foundation, and corporate representatives to share ideas and advance knowledge about mental health education, advocacy, and awareness.
 The conference annually showcases the most innovative and effective approaches to supporting young adult well-being and changing the conversation about mental health on campuses, in workplaces, and within our communities.